 The process of evaluation starts in fifth week of semester, whereas, students evaluate course and course instructor.
 This rigorous step is taken place to determine improvement opportunities in overall learning.
-Instructors are provided feedback of students by the program manager, an individual meeting is held with all faculty members to discuss their evaluation and faculty members are requested to give their plan of action for improvement in course delivery and to overcome the common issues raised by students.
-After the meeting, informal feedback is gathered by PM from faculty and students in order to ensure that problems or issues are resolved.
+Instructors are provided feedback of students for improvement in course delivery, then after, if no improvement is observed in instructor, retention of such course instructor is not carried out.